Ajlani-youssef/convertMe/test/README.md

 ## Software Testing
 - In each folder you will find one level of testing with its Readme file:
     1. Unit testing : test/unit_test
-    3. E2E testing : integration_test (integration_test flutter package is user for e2e test)
+    3. E2E testing : integration_test (integration_test flutter package is used for e2e test)

 ### unit Testing